Froumine House: History

-Between 1950-1966
+Between 1950 and 1966

 Up until the end of 1949, meetings of the Provisional State Council and the first Knesset sessions had been held in several Tel Aviv locations, including the Tel Aviv Museum of Art in Dizengoff House (today Independence Hall), and in the "Kessem" movie house located at Knesset Square.

 On 26 December 1949, the Knesset moved to Jerusalem, where it held its first meetings in the Jewish Agency's impressive semi-circular building in Rehavia.
 After weighing several options, including the King David Hotel, the Knesset selected Froumine House for a more permanent meeting place.
 At the time, it was still-unfinished.
 From 13 March 1950, meetings of the Knesset were held there.

 During Knesset sessions, King George Street in the area of Froumine House was closed for traffic, which caused great disruption to residents of the city.
 In addition, the location of Knesset meetings on a main street in the city-center resulted in security problems.
 During the demonstration against the Reparations Agreement between Israel and West Germany in 1952, protesters threw stones at the building, shattering windows and penetrating the plenum chamber.
 A hand grenade was also thrown into the plenum hall in 1957, which wounded Golda Meir, David Ben-Gurion, Moshe Shapira and Moshe Carmel.
 Nevertheless, the "old Knesset building" was the site of a number of formative civil events, such as the passage of the Law of Return (1950), the Citizenship Law (1952) and the abolition of the death penalty (1954) although the execution of Adolf Eichmann was carried out in 1962 in Ramla.

 In 1956, in a green garden near the building, on the "Bor Shiber" lot, the distinctive bronze Knesset Menorah, a gift from the United Kingdom, was placed.
 The garden was then renamed "Gan HaMenora" ("Garden of the Menorah").
 When the new Knesset building was inaugurated, the Menorah was moved to the Wohl Rose Park.
 In 2012 a nearby parking lot still carried the name "Menorah Parking".

 The Knesset relocation occurred during the Sixth Knesset.
 The last meeting of the Knesset at Froumine House was held on 11 August 1966.
 After recess, the session resumed on 30 August 1966, at its new campus in the Jerusalem neighborhood of Givat Ram.